Brett Piercy to Present at APA's Virtual Conference

-Piercy will sit on an online panel discussing "Tools for Fairly Funding Inclusive, Resilient Development," Wednesday, April 26 from 2:30-3:15pm.
+Piercy was part of an online panel discussing "Tools for Fairly Funding Inclusive, Resilient Development," on Wednesday, April 26th.

 Land-value capture (LVC) is based on a simple premise: public action should generate public benefit.
 Increases in private land values resulting from government actions should be – at least partially – shared with the public.
 As challenges mount from urbanization, climate change, deteriorating infrastructure, and more, this funding source has never been more important to municipalities.